sei-curiosity/week10day03-handlebars/README.md

 2. `{{this}}` is the iterator for each item in the array so we surround it with `<li>` tags
 3. We close our loop with `{{/each}}`

-You can check out more at this link for [Handlebars Built In Helpers](http://handlebarsjs.com/builtin_helpers.html)

 </details>